tlswg/tls13-spec/draft-ietf-tls-tls13.md

   certificate extension OIDs.
-If the client ignored some of the required certificate extension OIDs and supplied a certificate that does not satisfy the request, the server MAY at its discretion either continue the session without client authentication, or abort the handshake with an "unsupported_certificate" alert.
+If the client ignored some of the required certificate extension OIDs and supplied a certificate that does not satisfy the request, the server MAY at its discretion either continue the connection without client authentication, or abort the handshake with an "unsupported_certificate" alert.

   PKIX RFCs define a variety of certificate extension OIDs and their